 DISQUIET is excited to present Disquieting Dialogues, an ongoing series of dynamic online craft talks and close readings.
-All events in the series will include a Q&A period and incorporate writing prompts and/or exercises.
+All paid events in the series will include a Q&A period and incorporate writing prompts and/or exercises.

 The Craft of Revision with Maaza Mengiste

 Goodbye story, hello revision